URBREATH/15-minutes-city/README.md

 A separate parameters_<city>.ini file is created for each city that requires computation, stored in a dedicated folder.

+The script automatically saves the hexagonal grid to the working grid folder, naming it grid.gpkg in EPSG:3857.
+The script also allows the use of an external grid, if provided via the `grid_gpkg` parameter.

 ---

 ## Algorithm Workflow